All Items

 • You can dispose of this item in your regular trash

-56. Fabric and textiles, bedding, linens, curtains, towels
+44. Fabric and textiles, bedding, table cloths, linens, curtains, rags, etc.

 Expect fees